 The 2015 revelation that Volkswagen had installed defeat-device software to game emissions testing on roughly 11 million diesel vehicles globally shattered a sustainability brand the company had spent more than a decade constructing.
 Volkswagen had positioned itself as a leader in clean diesel and environmental responsibility — the brand promise was central to every public affairs program the company ran in Washington, Brussels, and the major state capitals.

-When the EPA's notice of violation landed in September 2015, the brand collapsed inside a single news cycle.
+When the EPA's Notice of Violation landed on September 18, 2015, the brand collapsed inside a single news cycle.
 Stock fell roughly 30% in the first week.
-The CEO resigned.
+CEO Martin Winterkorn resigned September 23, 2015.
 Multiple criminal investigations opened across jurisdictions.
 The trust the company had built with regulators, environmental groups, and consumer-protection bodies was destroyed in days.

 The Misalignment of Values and Actions